The K\"all\'en-Lehmann representation in de Sitter spacetime: Applications

 \subsection{Free QFTs}

 One of the uses of the Käll\'en–Lehmann decomposition is to study the decomposition of multi-particle states into single particle UIRs.
 By studying the contents of the \KL\ decomposition of a two-point function of a composite operator made of products of elementary fields, we infer the complete set of UIRs that is generated by the action of that operator on the Bunch-Davies vacuum.
-As shown in \cite{Penedones:2023uqc}, the totality of UIRs that appears in such a decomposition is almost exclusively composed of the principal series, except for a few isolated complementary series states that we recover by analytic continuation.
-In this section, to avoid clutter, we will write
+As shown in \cite{Penedones:2023uqc}, the UIRs that appear in such a decomposition are almost exclusively belonging to the principal series, except for a few isolated complementary series states that we recover by analytic continuation.In this section, to avoid clutter, we will write